taext/gem/README.md

 # gem
 (GnuPG encryption module)
+third-party module used: gnupg linux program used: gpg
 <br>

 **gem** provides easy encryption to a default or explicit public key.
 It can be used